AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/create-and-manage-breakout-rooms.md

 The Breakouts panel opens.
 From here, you can configure breakout rooms, assign learners, and manage breakout session settings.

 >[!NOTE]
->If the breakout session doesn't start, see [Troubleshooting guide for Live Hub](../kb/troubleshooting-guide-for-live-hub.md#breakout-session-issues) for a list of common error messages and how to resolve them.
+>If the breakout session doesn't start, view [Troubleshooting guide for Live Hub](../kb/troubleshooting-guide-for-live-hub.md#breakout-session-issues) for a list of common error messages and how to resolve them.

 ## Design a breakout session